THE LAYMAN’S QUANT LEXICON

 Logistic Regression

-Used for binary classification problems; it estimates the probability that a given input point belongs to a certain class.
+A statistical method used for binary classification problems, estimating the probability that an input belongs to a particular class.

 Lognormal Distribution